ABOUT WATER BAPTISM

 Clearly, though, baptism did not contribute to salvation; rather, it followed immediately.
 Cornelius was baptized after having received the Holy Spirit (Acts 10:44-48).
 The ordinance of baptism is a symbol of the believer’s identification with Christ in His death, burial and resurrection (Romans 6:3; Colossians 2:12; 1 Peter 3:21).

 In baptism, the believer testifies that he was in Christ when Christ was judged for sin, that he was buried with Him, and that he has risen to new life in Him.
 It symbolizes that the believer is identified with Christ, for he is baptized in (into) the name of the Lord Jesus (Acts 2:38; 8:16).
-This was done while the penitent called upon the name of the Lord (Acts 22:16) and was an open and public confession of the Lordship of Christ (Romans 10:9).
+This was done while the repentant person called upon the name of the Lord (Acts 22:16), and it was an open and public confession of the Lordship of Christ (Romans 10:9).